 In a lab, scientists examined 69 extracts.
 The two substances that reduced HIV activity the greatest were Cardiospermum halicacabum, which is the cinnamon fruit and stalk, and Cinnamomum cassia, which is cinnamon bark.

-In a laboratory experiment conducted in 2016, researchers discovered that a cinnamon extract had anti-HIV properties.
+In a laboratory experiment conducted in 2016, researchers discovered that one of the benefits of cinnamon's extract is that it had anti-HIV properties.
 Therefore, there is hope that cinnamon extracts may someday be used in HIV treatment.

 Treating fungal and bacterial infections

-Cinnamon oil is helpful against a kind of Candida that affects the bloodstream, according to a laboratory study from 2016.
+The benefits of cinnamon oil extend to the fact that it is helpful against a kind of Candida that affects the bloodstream, according to a laboratory study from 2016.
 Its antibacterial qualities might be responsible for this.

-If the additional investigation supports these results, cinnamon oil might be useful in treating this particular infection.
+If the additional investigation supports these results, benefits of cinnamon oil extend to be useful in treating this particular infection.